Skip to main content

 Deleting the Policy

-For the steps to delete this policy and the actions to be taken when it is in use, see the Deleting a Policy section on the What is a Policy? page.
+For the steps to delete this policy and the actions to be taken when it is in use, see the What is a Policy? page.

 Exporting/Importing the Policy

-For the export steps and available options for this policy, see the Exporting/Importing a Policy section on the What is a Policy? page.
+For the export steps and available options for this policy, see the What is a Policy? page.

 Attaching the Policy to an API

-For the process of attaching this policy to APIs, see the Attaching a Policy to an API section on the Policy Management page.
+For the process of attaching this policy to APIs, see the Adding Policy to Flow section on the Policy Management page.